 The children are interested in various kinds of activities like judo, football, table tennis, chess, badminton as well as various social activities.

-LB: Actually, it is very good combination tourism and charity, most of the travellers are kind and benevolent.
+LB: Actually, it is a very good combination of tourism and charity, most of the travellers are kind and benevolent.
 They love to support others, when those travellers/trekkers come to us as a tourist, they prefer to join in our mission.

 MT: What advice would you give to someone thinking about joining a project like yours?

 LB: Make a Nepal visit plan with Going Nepal, you will be connected with Charity in Nepal, we make your charity plan come true.

 We want to rescue more children form the street or support those children at risk, due to the limited financial resources we have stopped to enrol new children in the centre.
 Join with us and give new live to the needy children of Nepal.
 Visit: www.docsfnepal.org

 MT: What can tourists expect when visiting Nepal?